codysherwood/Branching/README.md

 # GitCheat Sheet and Branching Practice
 ## Overview
 Common command reference, and practicing with commits and branches.

-Stuff Added By Rob1 in Main
-More Main Stuff

 ## Basic Commands
 * `git init` - initialize local git repo